santhiyam734-arch/DATA_STRUCTURES/README.md

 Program 16 : Write a C program to concatenate two lists 1l and l2 and print the result in the list l3.

 Program 17 : Write a C program to find the value of the middle node in the given linked list.

+Program 18 : Validating the patterns (i) w.w ,  (ii) w=wrev using suitable data structures.

+Program 19 : Validating the patterns (i) w.w.w ,  (ii) w.w.wrev using suitable data structures.

+Program 20 : Program to convert the fully parenthesized expression into equivalent postfix expression.

+Program 21 : Validating function call and return expression where uppercase is call and corresponding lowercase is return expression.

+Program 22 : Program to evaluate the postfix expression with binary operators.

+Program 23 : Design a circular linked list by inserting one value at a time next to the current value.
+Write functions for searching, printing predecessor and successor node, count of values in linked list and to reverse the linked list.

+Program 24 : Design a sorted linked list where the values are always retained in increasing or decreasing order.
+Write functions for inserting one value at a time, deleting a value if it exists and print all the values in ascending or descending order.

+Program 25 : Program to add two polynomials represented by arrays.